SivyerLab/pystim/README.rst

 -------------

 Stimulus Program is tested and works on both OSX and Windows.
-It does not work with Python3, due to incompatible dependencies.
+It does not work with Python 3, due to incompatible dependencies.
 Stimulus Program requires several libraries, along with their associated dependencies, to run.
 They are listed below: